UP CLOSE & PERSONAL -with Hellen Ward

 As I couldn't possibly just pick one Bowie ...
 The Stone Roses - I've listened to it almost every day since it came out in 1989 (sad, I know).

-Willian/Chelsea FC, especially watching them at Stamford Bridge ( I live walking distance from the ground).
+Chelsea FC, especially watching them at Stamford Bridge ( I live walking distance from the ground).
 Chanel lip gloss.
-Diamonds and aquamarines - working on my jewellery range in Hatton Garden is not work to me.
+Diamonds.
+Aquamarines.
 Narciso Rodriguez perfume.
 Beautiful song lyrics.
 Looking over to Dalt Vila from my roof terrace in Ibiza late at night and stargazing.
 Yoga.
 Re-bounding.
 Compiling a great playlist for any occasion.
 Hand written letters.
 Bowie.
 Salted almonds.
 Cherries.
 Hazlenuts.
 Beautiful fabrics like silk or cashmere, especially if it's hand tie-dyed.
 Shopping at Trilogy in Sloane Square.